Border Security

 How?

 Consider name matching.
-In border security and other high-stakes name matching situations, a false negative can have devastating consequences — leading to terrorists or other criminals entering a country.
+In border security and other mission-critical name matching situations, a false negative can have devastating consequences — leading to terrorists or other criminals entering a country.
 On the other hand, too many false positives result in slower-than necessary border operations — stalling legitimate trade and tourism.

 Inadequate name matching capabilities

-Too many customs and border security agents rely on outdated search platforms to match names in structured text, such as when watchlist screening.
+Too many customs and border security agents rely on outdated search platforms to match names in structured text, such as during watchlist screening.
 Returning only exact or near-exact matches, search platforms are fuzzy enough for general searches, but not expansive or fast enough for optimized name matching.
 Many accommodate only a limited number of languages, making it difficult to match for translated names, transliterated names, and names rendered in non-Latin scripts.
-They fail to spot aliases, nicknames, misspellings, honorifics, or disordered names.
+They fail to spot aliases, nicknames, misspellings, honorifics, or out-of-order names.
 Binary processes also fail to accommodate the various naming conventions used in different parts of the world: not every country follows First Name/Middle Name/Last Name models.

 Due to these inadequacies, border officials miss too many matches, allowing entry of criminals and contraband.
 Conversely, by returning too many false positives, these systems lead to unnecessary security alerts.
 Border officials must spend time investigating these unnecessary alerts, slowing the movement of legitimate travelers and goods.